forgottenrunes/runiverse-api/README.md

 ### Where is the GraphQL part?

 We rely on Hasura to give us a managed GraphQL API directly from our database.
 Sample queries are below (but you can use schema introspection to find all the fields and relationships).
+You can use this public endpoint (subject to change) for now.
+It has prod data updated roughly every 10 minutes: https://resolved-viper-89.hasura.app/v1/graphql

 #### Token counts